rdelfin/pe_mentorship/week_6/ex_1.md

 ```

 For this exercise, we'll be using tmux.
 If you're not familiar with it, we'll put the
-commands needed to navigate and move around here, but we strongly advise you take a
+commands needed to navigate and move around here, but we strongly advise you to take a
 look at [this short tutorial](https://linuxize.com/post/getting-started-with-tmux/)
 first.